 Registered Disability Savings Plan Action Group

-After an extensive public consultation process, the Premier released Accessibility 2024 in June, 2014.
-Accessibility 2024 is 10-year action plan created to make B.C. the most progressive province for people with disabilities in Canada by 2024.
-One of the key building blocks in the plan is Financial Security, which includes a goal for our province to have the highest savings rate for people with disabilities in Canada by 2024 through the use of financial tools such as the RDSP.
+One of the key building blocks to build a better B.C. for people with disabilities is Financial Security, which includes a goal for our province to have the highest savings rate for people with disabilities in Canada by 2024 through the use of financial tools such as the RDSP.

 The RDSP is a long-term savings plan designed by the Government of Canada to help people with disabilities and their families save money for the future.
 British Columbia was the first province to support the RDSP, and ensures that money held in or paid out of an RDSP does not affect people’s income or disability assistance.

-- The RDSP Action Group is a network of prominent and influential leaders in B.C. appointed by the Government of British Columbia to champion the Premier’s Accessibility 2024 commitment to grow and maintain BC’s position as the province with the highest per capita number of Registered Disability Savings Plans (RDSPs) in Canada
+- The RDSP Action Group is a network of prominent and influential leaders in B.C. appointed by the Government of British Columbia to champion the Premier’s Accessibility commitment to grow and maintain B.C.’s position as the province with the highest per capita number of RDSPs in Canada

 - This will result in increased financial security for persons with disabilities and their families in British Columbia

 - The RDSP Action Group will act as an advisory group to government by championing the RDSP in their sector and range of influence